Where do dogs want to dine out?

 Several other owners recommend this place, but the best endorsement comes from Nouno, who had her birthday party at this café.
 Staff always give her a lovely greeting, a bowl of water and a basket of toys, plus the pretty back garden was the setting for her party, where she got to try doggie ice cream – Nouno’s favourite flavour is peanut butter.

-You can check out the dog menu here.
+You can check out the dog menu here (scroll down to the bottom).
 Owners can chow down on tacos, nachos and burgers.

 Ivy – Restaurant Bei der Giedel, Lasauvage and Fond-de-Gras